Introduction

 Why does this package exist?

-No opinion on what is allowed to be a failure.
-In other words: I want the failure type to be parameterized (
+- No opinion on what is allowed to be an error.
+The error type (